Policy last updated

 Facilitators are experienced allied health professionals and/or teachers with expertise, qualifications, or training in inclusive education.
 Facilitators are trained in administering the profile in schools.

 A trained facilitator will support schools and families to work together to complete the profile in a specially convened meeting.
 To prepare for the profile meetings, the facilitator will review key documentation, such as the IEP and SSG minutes.
-Schools should be able to talk about the supporting information at the profile meeting and connect it to the relevant activities within the profile.
-Facilitators will guide the SSG through the profile sections and consider the information provided at the meeting, as well as relevant supporting information, to finalise the profile and develop the profile report.
+Schools talk about the supporting information at the profile meeting and connect it to the relevant activities within the profile.
+Focusing on students’ functional needs and adjustments at a domain level, facilitators will guide the SSG through the profile and consider the information provided at the meeting, as well as relevant supporting information, to finalise the profile and develop the profile report.

 In finalising the profile, facilitators will consider the information discussed in the meeting as well as relevant supporting information provided prior to the meeting.
-Schools should share all relevant information in the meeting, as only information shared with the full student support group will inform the indicative level of adjustments agreed upon at the meeting.
-These levels of adjustment are subject to moderation and quality assurance processesExternal Link .
-At times facilitators may request additional supporting information to confirm what was discussed in the meeting.
+Schools should share all relevant information in the meeting.
+Only information shared with the full student support group can be considered by the facilitator.
+Facilitators may request additional supporting information to confirm what was discussed in the meeting.
 In this case, only the documents requested by the facilitator should be uploaded.
 Any additional documents that were not discussed in the meeting or requested by the facilitator after the meeting cannot be considered.
 For example, a facilitator cannot consider the adjustments outlined in a Behaviour Support Plan if this document was not discussed in the meeting and explicitly requested after the meeting.
+The indicative levels of adjustment are subject to change to ensure the profile’s levels of adjustments match adjustments in place as demonstrated in the supporting information.
+All profiles are subject to moderation and quality assurance .
 Refer to: Finalising the Disability Inclusion Profile.

 Once the profile has been finalised it cannot be reopened again to consider additional supporting information.